eddie2200/requirement-analysis/README.md

 - System admin managers
 - external systems eg: payment gateway for transaction and confirmation
 - external stystems 2 eg: cloud back up for data storage
+## Acceptance Criteria
+Acceptance criteria are the predefined conditions that a software product or feature must meet to be considered complete and acceptable by stakeholders.
+They ensure that requirements are clear, testable, and measurable, bridging the gap between business needs and technical implementation.

+### Importance:

+- Provide clarity on what the system should do.

+- Help in avoiding misunderstandings between stakeholders, developers, and testers.

+- Form the basis for test cases and quality assurance.

+- Allow teams to determine the “done” status of a feature.

+- Ensure the system meets user expectations and business goals.

+### Example: Acceptance Criteria for Checkout Feature

+Feature: Checkout in the Booking Management System

+### Acceptance Criteria:

+- User must be logged in to proceed with checkout.
+- System must display the booking summary (property details, price, dates).
+- User can select a payment method (credit card, mobile money, PayPal, etc.).
+- System must securely process the payment via an external payment gateway.
+- A booking confirmation page must be shown upon successful payment.
+- User must receive an email confirmation within 5 minutes.
+- If payment fails, user must see an error message and retry option.